 • Defining tasks is quick and straightforward.
 In an instant, each URL from our CSV will have a corresponding Task created and added to task_list.

-• With our tasks prepared, there's only one thing left to do to kick them all off and get the party started.
+• With our tasks prepared, there's only one thing left to do to kick them all off and start the party.
 That's where the asyncio.gather(*task_list) line from __init__.py comes into play.

-Asyncio's Task object is a class in itself with its attributes and methods, essentially providing a wrapper with ways to check task status, cancel tasks, and so forth.
+Asyncio's Task object is a class with its attributes and methods, providing a wrapper with ways to check task status, cancel tasks, and so forth.

 Executing our Tasks